dannybauman/30-day-map-challenge-2025/docs/maps/01-points/magicpatterns/README.md

 - Built-in accessibility features
 - Slightly heavier but more features

-Both are excellent - choice depends on your preferred UI library.
+Both are good - choice depends on your preferred UI library.

 ### Rating: **B** (Good)